alexa/avs-device-sdk/README.md

 * The Bluetooth agent assumes that the Bluetooth adapter is always connected to a power source.
 Disconnecting from a power source during operation is not yet supported.
 * On some products, interrupted Bluetooth playback may not resume if other content is locally streamed.
 * On Raspberry Pi, when streaming audio via Bluetooth, sometimes the audio stream stutters.
-* On Raspberry Pi, `BlueALSA` must be terminated each time the device boots.
-See [Raspberry Pi Quick Start Guide](https://github.com/alexa/avs-device-sdk/wiki/Raspberry-Pi-Quick-Start-Guide-with-Script#bluetooth) for more information.